google/garf/docs/development/overview.md

 # Build on top of garf

-You can create on top of `garf` you can have a couple of options:
+While `garf` provides you with a lot of built-in functionality it might not be sufficient for an API of your choice.

+To make `garf` work with your API explore options below:

-* [Create an API client](create-api-client.md) to be used with `ApiReportFetcher` class
+* [Create an API client](create-api-client.md) to be used with `ApiReportFetcher` class.
-* [Create an API response parser](create-api-response-parser.md) to be customize how `ApiReportFetcher` parses response from API
+* [Create an API response parser](create-api-response-parser.md) to be customize how `ApiReportFetcher` parses response from API.
 * [Create a library](create-garf-library.md) and expose it as `garf` plugin.